The Bank Dick: Plot

-As Snoopington is about to discover the missing funds, the swindler shows up to buy back the stocks from Og at a discount, but Sousé learns that the mine has struck it rich, and he and Og are now wealthy and no longer must worry about the audit.
-However, the escaped bank robber Repulsive Brogan returns to rob the bank a second time, and escapes with the bank's money and Og's mining-company stock, taking Sousé hostage.
-The robber forces him to drive the getaway car, and the police, the bank director, Og and the movie producer chase them, with parts of the getaway car continuously breaking loose.
-Sousé once again receives the credit for catching the thief and receives $5,000 for the capture of Brogan, $10,000 from the film producer for his screen story and a contract to direct a film based on it.
+Waterbury the swindler reads in the newspaper that Og's mine has struck it rich.
+He returns to the bank and offers to buy back the "worthless" stock from Og; but Sousé also reads the same news story and slugs Waterbury, knocking him through a window.
+Og, suddenly wealthy, is no longer worried about the audit and he agrees to split the money with Sousé; however, the escaped bank robber, Repulsive Rogan returns to rob the bank a second time, taking Sousé hostage and escaping with the bank's money and Og's mining-company stock.
+Rogan forces Sousé to drive the getaway car and they are followed in another car by the police, the bank president, Og and Greene.
+A frantic chase ensues as the getaway car, with Sousé at the wheel, narrowly avoids several accidents and continually falls apart.
+Rogan attempts to jump from the disintegrating car but is knocked unconscious by a low-hanging tree branch.
+Sousé once again receives the credit for catching the crook and receives a $5,000 reward for the capture of Rogan, $10,000 from producer Mackley Q. Greene for his screen story and a contract to direct a film based on it.

-Now that he is rich, Sousé lives in a mansion and his family is elegant and well-spoken and treats him with respect, but he still follows Joe Guelpe on his way to open the Black Pussy Cat Café.
+Now an affluent man, Sousé lives in a mansion with his family, all of whom now dress and speak with refinement and treat him with respect, believing he has changed; but each morning at nine o'clock, Sousé continues to leave the house and follows Joe Guelpe to spend the day at the "office" - the Black Pussy Cat Café.

 Cast

 Production

 Alternative titles for the film were The Bank Detective and The Great Man.
 With the success of his two previous films, You Can't Cheat an Honest Man and My Little Chickadee, Fields was able to demand complete creative control.
 He wrote the script under the pseudonym of Mahatma Kane Jeeves.
-Principal photography began in early September 1940.
+Principal photography began at Universal Studios in early September 1940.
+Parts of the film were shot on location in Lompoc, California.